getbraincloud/examples-unreal/README.md

 ### BP_RelayNetworkInterface.uasset (Blueprint) / RelayNetworkInterface class (C++)

-This is a Unreal blueprint example.
 BP_RelayNetworkInterface.uasset holds all the logic to communicate with brainCloud server and how to utilize the blueprint nodes with the brainCloud plugin.
-This includes the following:
+This includes the following (C++ follows the same workflow):

 - Initialize brainCloud.
 - Universal Authentication.